UK minister urges NI abortion law change

 Ireland abortion referendum: UK minister hopes for NI law change

-A predicted landslide vote in favour of overturning Ireland's abortion ban gives "hope" to Northern Ireland, says UK minister Penny Mordaunt.
+A predicted landslide vote in favour of overturning Ireland's abortion ban gives "hope" to Northern Ireland, UK minister Penny Mordaunt has said.

-Early results in the Irish referendum suggested voters backed a law change.
+Counting is under way in the Irish referendum with exit polls suggesting voters backed a law change.

-The women and equalities minister said it was a "historic" day for Ireland and a "hopeful one" for Northern Ireland, where abortion laws are much stricter than the rest of the UK.
+The women and equalities minister said it was a "historic" day for Ireland and a "hopeful one" for Northern Ireland.

+Laws there, which only allow abortions in specific circumstances, are much stricter than the rest of the UK.

-Lib Dem leader Sir Vince Cable said the PM should push for a similar change.
+Liberal Democrat leader Sir Vince Cable said Prime Minister Theresa May should push for a similar change in Northern Ireland.

-If the expected landslide in the Republic of Ireland is confirmed, Northern Ireland will soon become the only part of Britain and Ireland where terminations are all but outlawed.
+If the expected landslide in the Republic is confirmed, Northern Ireland will soon become the only part of Britain and Ireland where terminations are all but outlawed.

 - Irish PM hails abortion vote 'revolution'